Skip to main content

 The Mission:

-This is the third year I've chosen a native rush in the planter boxes that line my west-facing 13th floor balcony.
-I like to use grasses (or a rush in this case, it is not technically a grass) because it visually softens the concrete and metal edges of the balcony.
+This is the third year I've chosen a native rush to fill the planter boxes that line my west-facing 13th floor balcony.
+Grass seems to be a good plant for the balcony (or a rush in this case, it is not technically a grass) because it visually softens the concrete and metal edges of the balcony.
 Few other traditional annual plant species tolerate deep shade for most of the morning, followed by intense afternoon sun, and constant wind.
 Plants that have medium to large leaves (e.g. tomatoes) get shredded by the wind.
 Grasses and rush grasses will tolerate wind, heat, and some degree of drought.

 The Plant: